agarrharr/adam.garrett-harris.com/content/blog/2021-01-16-2021-state-of-the-apps/index.md

 Picsew is a nice utility app for stitching long screenshots together.
 It can even create a long screenshot from a video screen recording.
 Another great feature is that it can remove the scroll bar and clean up the status bar.
 Along with Federico Viticci’s [Apple Frames shortcut](https://www.macstories.net/ios/shortcuts-corner-apple-frames-for-iphone-11-and-11-pro-app-store-updates-page-logging-completed-reminders-and-time-zones/), I can make nice iPhone screenshots.

-### Day One
+### Day One (iOS and macOS)

 I have considered moving this to Roam Research and I do some journaling in Roam Research [similar to the approach of Mike Schmitz at The Sweet Setup](https://thesweetsetup.com/how-i-use-roam-research-for-journaling/), but I like how Day One handles locations and photos.
 The app is really beautiful and focused on journaling.
 I don’t want to put everything in Roam Research just because I can and I still think Day One is the best tool for the job, [and so does The Sweet Setup](https://thesweetsetup.com/weve-updated-our-review-of-the-best-journaling-app-in-time-for-the-new-year/).

 ## Automation

-### Shortcuts (iOS only)
+### Shortcuts (iOS)

 When I switched to iOS, I was surprised to find such a powerful automation tool with an interface of code-like blocks.
 I immediately loved it.
 I’ve been getting lots of ideas for how to used it from [the Automators podcast](https://www.relay.fm/automators) and [Federico Viticci at Macstories](https://www.macstories.net/).
 Since Apple acquired Workflow and turned it into Shortcuts, it has been getting better and better.
+Hopefully Shortcuts will come to macOS soon.

-### Zapier (web only)
+### Zapier (web)

 Zapier is expensive, and I’m not sure it’s worth it for me since it’s aimed more at businesses than individuals.
 It’s one of the apps I’m going to re-access whether it’s worth paying for this year, but I do like it and I use it.